ModelSignature/python-sdk/README.md

 )

 # After deployment, users can ask:
-# "Where can I report bugs?" → "Report issues at https://modelsignature.com/models/model_abc123"
+# "I'd like to report a bug" → "Submit feedback at https://modelsignature.com/models/model_abc123"
 ```

-**Use when:**
+**Why embed feedback links?**
-- Open-source models on HuggingFace, Replicate, etc.
+- Users can report bugs & issues directly from the chat
-- You don't control inference (third-party hosting)
+- Works on HuggingFace, Replicate, or any hosting platform
-- Want feedback channel that persists with the model
+- Feedback channel persists with the model
 - One-time setup, no runtime overhead

 **Training time:** ~40-50 minutes on T4 GPU (Google Colab free tier)